ptv-logistics/xserver.net-samples/MemoryPressureTest/Readme.md

 We continously search for memory leaks, and workaround the memory leaks inside WPF for the map control.
 It's a common misconception that the garbage collector prevents .NET from having memeory leaks.
 Especially UI applications are affected by this, as lapsed event listener are a hideous source for leaks.
 Tool like the SciTech memory profiler can help to search for leaks http://memprofiler.com/?gclid=CIDHmZHxicYCFWXLtAodzzsAIQ

 ###5 Testing under critical contditions
+The sample project builds a 32-Bit applications and allocates a large pile of memory to test the optimizations.
+Get the source code here https://github.com/ptv-logistics/xservernet-bin/tree/master/MemoryPressureTest

 ```
 private static IntPtr largeUnmanagedHeap;